dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 The interface between a higher level language like C and assembly (or another high level language) is called the ABI (application binary interface).
 This is discussed more in the chapter about C, but for now to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.

+*Authors Note: If you're unsure of why we load a stack before jumping to compiled code in the kernel, it's simply required by all modern languages and compilers.
+The stack (which operates like the data structure of the same name) is a place to store local data that doesn't in the registers of a platform.
+This means local variables in a function or parts of a complex calculation.
+It's become so universal that it has also adopted other uses over time, like passing function arguments (sometimes) and being used by hardware to inform the kernel of things (the iret frame on x86).*

 ## Stivale 2

 Stivale 2 is a much newer protocol, designed for people making hobby operating systems.
 It sets up a number of things to make a new kernel developer's life easy.